-The compensation of members of our senior management is determined by the board of directors, taking into account recommendations from our compensation committee.
-In the case of members of senior management other than our chairman and Chief Executive Officer, our board of directors also takes into account recommendations from our chairman and our Chief Executive Officer.
+The compensation of our executive officers is determined by the Board of Directors, taking into account recommendations from our compensation committee.
+In the case of members of executive officers other than our Chief Executive Officer, our Board of Directors also takes into account recommendations from our Chief Executive Officer.

-Under French law, we must obtain shareholder approval at a general meeting of shareholders in order to authorize the board of directors to grant equity compensation.
-Generally, we ask shareholders to give our board of directors the authority to decide on the specific terms of the grant of equity compensation, within the limits of the shareholders' authorization.
-The most recent authorization to grant equity compensation was given to our board of directors at the 2017 Annual General Meeting.
-The compensation committee is responsible for evaluating and making recommendations to the board of directors with respect to our equity plans.
+Under French law, we must obtain shareholder approval at a general meeting of shareholders in order to authorize the Board of Directors to grant equity compensation.
+Generally, we ask shareholders to give our Board of Directors the authority to decide on the specific terms of the grant of equity compensation, within the limits of the shareholders' authorization.
+The most recent authorization to grant equity compensation was given to our Board of Directors at the 2020 Annual General Meeting.
+The compensation committee is responsible for evaluating and making recommendations to the Board of Directors with respect to our equity plans.

 Our compensation committee engages compensation consultants from time to time to assist in evaluating the design and assessing the competitiveness of our executive compensation.
-For more detailed information on the role of compensation consultants, see "Executive Compensation- Compensation Discussion and Analysis - Compensation Philosophy and Objectives - Participants in the Compensation Process - Role of Compensation Consultant" elsewhere in this proxy statement.
+For more detailed information on the role of compensation consultants, see "Executive Compensation-Compensation Discussion and Analysis - Compensation Philosophy and Objectives - Participants in the Compensation Process - Role of Compensation Consultant" elsewhere in this proxy statement.

 Nomination and Corporate Governance Committee.
-Our nomination and corporate governance committee mainly assists our board of directors in overseeing all aspects of the Company's corporate governance functions and making recommendations to the board of directors regarding corporate governance issues.
-The committee also identifies, reviews, evaluates and recommends to our board of directors candidates to serve as directors.
-The committee held four meetings in 2019.
+Our nomination and corporate governance committee mainly assists our Board of Directors in overseeing all aspects of the Company's corporate governance functions and making recommendations to the Board of Directors regarding corporate governance issues.
+The committee also identifies, reviews, evaluates and recommends to our Board of Directors candidates to serve as directors.
+The committee held four meetings in 2020.
 Ms. Lalleman, Ms. Picard and Mr. Warner currently serve on the committee, with Ms. Picard serving as its chairwoman.
-Our board of directors has determined that each member of the committee is independent within the meaning of the applicable Nasdaq and SEC rules.
+Our Board of Directors has determined that each member of the committee is independent within the meaning of the applicable Nasdaq and SEC rules.
 The principal duties and responsibilities of our nomination and corporate governance committee include:

-- identifying, reviewing, evaluating and recommending to the board of directors the persons to be nominated for election as directors and to each of the committees of the board of directors and establishing related policies, including consideration of any potential conflicts of interest, applicable independence and experience requirements and any other relevant factors that the committee considers appropriate in the context of the needs of the board of directors; - reviewing and assessing the performance of management and the board of directors, including committees of the board of directors; - overseeing the composition of the board of directors and its committees; - assessing the independence of directors; - developing and recommending to the board of directors corporate governance principles and practices; and - reviewing with the Chief Executive Officer plans for succession to the offices of the Company's executive officers.
+identifying, reviewing, evaluating and recommending to the Board of Directors the persons to be nominated for election as directors and to each of the committees of the Board of Directors and establishing related policies, including consideration of any potential conflicts of interest, applicable independence and experience requirements and any other relevant factors that the committee considers appropriate in the context of the needs of the Board of Directors;

+- reviewing and assessing the performance of management and the Board of Directors, including committees of the Board of Directors; - overseeing the composition of the Board of Directors and its committees; - · assessing the independence of directors; - developing and recommending to the Board of Directors corporate governance principles and practices; and - reviewing with the Chief Executive Officer plans for succession to the offices of the Company's executive officers.